-ALL volunteers at SMCS are required to complete Shield the Vulnerable training.
-Read more here: http://stmarycatholicschool.org/families-friends/shield-the-vulnerable/.
+ALL volunteers at SMCS are required to register and complete the volunteer screening process through VIRTUS, https://www.virtusonline.org.
+Read more here: http://stmarycatholicschool.org/families-friends/VIRTUS.

 Webster defines volunteer as “one who serves or acts of his or her own free will.”
 Most students will define volunteer as “a person who does something without pay.”
 Fortunately for SMCS we have many supportive parents, grandparents, and parents of former students who serve of their own free will without pay to help our students and teachers.
 Passing out milk, decorating the hallways, assisting with supervision at recess, organizing parties, chaperoning field trips, being active members of the HSA, and helping in the classroom are just some of the many valuable services volunteers perform at Saint Mary Catholic School.
 As a school we really appreciate those people who are so caring to make time in their busy schedules to be SMCS volunteers.

 These volunteers work under the supervision of Mrs. Renken, decorating the bulletin boards that line the hallways of the school.

 These volunteers help their children’s teachers with planning and assisting activities such as parties, field trips, and the teacher’s requests.
 Other activities may come up throughout the year at the discretion of the teacher.
 The time commitment ranges from 2-3 hours per month on average; exact times may vary.